 We’ve had email solved for over 30 years.
 Everyone who has a social media account also has an email account.
 And, while it’s far from the most secure way to communicate, it checks all of our other boxes above — open source, open standard, universal, works on everything, etc. It’s also not too difficult to secure it up by encrypting your emails if you are willing to learn the process (or use a service that does it by default).

 The only issue with email when we measure it by our criteria above is that most free email hosts have exploitive data practices in their services.
 Gmail, Yahoo, and Outlook/Hotmail all closely track your internet browsing habits, and use that data to direct ads to you.
-Those tools are built on the same principles as the ones that Cambridge Analytica was able to harness like we talked about in my last post.
+Those tools are built on the same attention economy principles as the ones that Cambridge Analytica was able to harness like we talked about in my last post.

 If we can avoid that kind of invasive tracking, it’s preferable.